 *At the end of the day your child's class teacher is at the door.

 *Appointments can be made to meet to discuss your child's progress at any stage during the school year.

 *More formal 'Parents' Evenings' are arranged twice yearly.

 *An annual report is sent home with detailed information about your child's progress.

 If your child has special educational needs and/or a disability there will also be regular reviews to closely monitor and discuss their progress - this may also involve any other professionals working with your child (e.g. speech & language therapists, educational psychologist etc…).
-These meetings can be called 'Team Around the Child - TAC' meetings.
+These meetings can be called 'Team Around the Child - TAC' meetings or 'Team Around the Family - TAF' meetings.
 You will also meet to review your child's Individualised Education Plan (IEP) at regular intervals.
 This will enable everyone working with your child to contribute towards understanding their successes and potential next steps.

-If your child has a Statement of Need or an Education, Health & Care Plan (EHCP) they will also need an Annual Review, which is a formal review of the year gone by and planning for the year ahead.
+If your child has an Education, Health & Care Plan (EHCP) they will also need an Annual Review, which is a formal review of the year gone by and planning for the year ahead.
 This should be attended by parents/carers and all professionals currently involved with your child.
 In many cases, the child also attends for some or all of the meeting.

 These meetings will usually be organised by and take place in school.
 The notes and outcomes from the meeting are formally recorded and are used to shape future provision for your child.
 You will receive all of the paperwork produced for your own information and files.

 If your child has an IEP be clear about their targets and ways to help - this should come from the meeting you have with their teacher.